20tab/UnrealEnginePython/tutorials/PlottingGraphsWithMatplotlibAndUnrealEnginePython.md

 ## Our project: Plotting a Pie chart tracking overlap events

-Our objective is to have a special blueprint in our level exposing 3 cube in 3 different colors.
+Our objective is to have a special blueprint in our level exposing 3 cubes in 3 different colors.

 Whenever you overlap one of the cubes with your character, their internal counter is incremented.